Fender Concert: Phase II: The 1980s and 1990s

-The 1980s version of the Concert is considerably different than it's 1960s sibling.
+The 1980s version of the Concert is considerably different than its 1960s sibling.
 Both were hand-wired, but the newer version was designed by Paul Rivera, who Fender hired to redesign a number of amp models during the decade.
 The new Concert put out 60 watts into a single 12" speaker, and featured both clean and overdrive channels, a standard channel switch pedal, and traditional tank reverb.
 The amp was tube (valve, in British English) powered, and featured five 12AX7s (including for gain recovery and reverb).
 Additionally, two 12AT7s are used for effects loop and the phase inverter and effects loop.
 Power output is driven through a pair of matched 6L6 power tubes.